 Most of the Academy's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year ended 31 August 2022 and the associated expenditure are shown as restricted funds in the statement of financial activities.
+The grants received from the ESFA during the year ended 31 August 2023 and the associated expenditure are shown as restricted funds in the statement of financial activities.
 The Academy also receives grants for fixed assets from the ESFA.
 In accordance with the Charities Statement of Recommended Practice, 'Accounting and Reporting by Charities' (SORP 2015), such grants are shown in the statement of financial activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.

-During the year ended 31 August 2022, total expenditure of £4,556,000 was covered by recurrent grant funding from the ESFA together with incoming resources and funds brought forward.
-There was an excess of expenditure over income for the period (excluding restricted fixed asset funds) before transfers between funds and actuarial gains of £194,000, which included a net service cost adjustment of £197,000 arising from the Local Government Pension Scheme fund actuarial valuation of £195,000 (asset).
-The fixed asset fund transfers relate to funds transferred into fixed assets for the purchase of the new All Weather Pitch, Air Conditioning units for Maths classrooms in the Lindsey building, a suite of computers to upgrade one computing room, and refurbishment of the fitness suite, as approved by the trustees during the year.
+During the year ended 31 August 2023, total expenditure of £4,808,000 was covered by recurrent grant funding from the ESFA together with incoming resources and funds brought forward.
+There was a deficit of expenditure over income for the period (excluding restricted fixed asset funds) before transfers between funds and actuarial gains of £33,000, which included a net service cost adjustment of £20,000 arising from the Local Government Pension Scheme fund actuarial valuation of £416,000 (asset).
+The fixed asset fund transfers relate to funds transferred into fixed assets for the purchase of fire doors to Beech House and the trusts contribution to the CIF project to rebuild the New Hall (now called the Newbolt Centre).

-At 31 August 2022 the net book value of fixed assets was £7,706,000 and movements in tangible fixed assets are shown in note 11 to the financial statements.
+At 31 August 2023 the net book value of fixed assets was £8,315,000 and movements in tangible fixed assets are shown in note 10 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the Academy.

-As at 31 August 2022 the FRS102 pension surplus amounted to £195,000.
-This is a significant change from the prior year deficit of £1,038,000.
+As at 31 August 2023 the FRS102 pension surplus amounted to £416,000 (2022: £195,000).
 In prior years the trustees have also noted that the pension scheme fund is in deficit, but have been reassured by successive auditors that the amount is merely a theoretical figure which will not crystallise, whilst the school continues to function or the company continues to trade and we remain part of the pension scheme.
-The trustees recognise that the FRS102 actuarial calculation is a snapshot of the pension fund as at 31st August 2022 and that the value can vary significantly from year to year and is likely to be in deficit in future years.
+The trustees recognise that the FRS102 actuarial calculation is a snapshot of the pension fund as at 31st August 2023 and that the value can vary significantly from year to year and is likely to be in deficit in future years.
 This balance has not been recognised on the basis that the balance is not deemed to be recoverable through reduced contributions in the future or through refunds from the plan.